BekturGUNoff/Spam-Detection/README.md

 Data and datasets that were involved in the project are randomly generated scenarios of two types of messages normal( safe ) or spam( dangerous).
 This dataset originally was uploaded from YouTube and by using Internet searches I can model the code.

 Results:
 Results are satisfactory, if you input a sentence of normal or spam, the program will give the responsive answer.
-Among 5572 lines and 2 columns around 55% of sentences are spam.
+Among 5572 lines and 2 columns 13.41% of sentences are spam.
 To test programs’ functionality I chose one normal message and spam message, results you can see in the screenshots below:

 Discussion: